Mountain Training Trust

 Our Promise to You

-We take our responsibility as a charity seriously and are registered with the Fundraising Regulator, which exists to ensure that organisations raising money from the public do so honestly and properly.
-We abide by the Institute of Fundraising’s Code of Fundraising Practice and comply with the principles outlines in the Fundraising Promise.
+We take our responsibilities as a charity seriously and are registered with the Fundraising Regulator, which ensures that organisations raising money from the public do so honestly and responsibly.

-The standards for fundraising are set out in the Code of Fundraising Practice.
+The standards for fundraising are detailed here: Code of Fundraising Practice | Fundraising Regulator

 Donate